dante-project/scratchpad/stub.md

 ```
-How to run this?
+Compiling the OS
-First you need to install virtualbox and vagrant,
+You need to have virtualbox and vagrant, then just run
-after that clone this repository and run vargant up.
 > git clone git@github.com:dante-project/scratchpad.git
 > cd scratchpad && vagrant up